ey7/project-three/planning.md

 - All pages will have navbar/header at the top of the page.
 - Jumbotron with button links on the home page.
 - Traditional top bar sticky navigation with burger navigation menu on mobile and small screens.
-- Table reauired to house all user account and blog content information.
+- Table required to house all user account and blog content information.
 - Forms required on all crud action and user authentication pages.

 **Information Architecture**